petergardfjall/dotfiles/cheat/sheets/c++.cheat.md

             return t + u;
         }

 - `inline`: hint to have function calls implemented by inlining the body.
+This can be used to speed up critical execution paths of programs.
+The compiler replaces the *function call* with the *function code* (no function call!).
+Advantage: speed, disadvantage: code bloat.
 - `constexpr`: possible to evaluate the function at compile time if given constant expressions as arguments.
 - `noexcept`: may not throw an exception.